László Széchenyi: Career

 His wife, Count Széchenyi, and Alice Roosevelt Longworth at the dedication of the Lincoln Memorial, 1922.

 Széchenyi was the inventor of the submarine wireless telegraphy, for sending and receiving sound-wave vibrations underwater.
 The machine was successfully tested with then U.S. Secretary of the Navy George von Lengerke Meyer, in Newport, Rhode Island.
 Széchenyi, along with David C. Watts, formed the Submarine Wireless Company to produce it.

 By 1908, Széchenyi was the most prominent member of his family, which was quite numerous.
-He possessed two great estates in Hungary, Oermezo Castle, which is about three hundred years old and 4,000 acres, in the County of Templen, and Lagoshara Pusbla, a Summer place of about 4,300 acres, in the County of Somogy.
+He possessed two great estates in Hungary, Oermezo Castle (in Strážske, Slovakia), which is about three hundred years old and 4,000 acres, in the County of Zemplen, and Lagoshara Pusbla, a Summer place of about 4,300 acres, in the County of Somogy.
 Széchenyi also owned a one-story, ten room house at 14 Eotvoss-street in Budapest.

 Shortly before the War, Széchenyi tried to become a financial leader in Hungary but failed.
 He is said to have lost $4,000,000 which is supposed to have come largely from his wife.
 He was a member of the 'Magnates Group' which speculated in mines, railroads and other enterprises.
 They failed to calculate the impact of the World War, and suffered a complete smash as a result of the fall in value of their shares.